 At our February networking meeting, Tracy McDaniel presented on Adverse Childhood Experiences (ACEs).
 That presentation is available HERE.

-A planning committee is forming to work on the convening to kick off this initiative.
-The next meeting will be on Monday, May 7th from 1:30-3:00 pm at the BCCHC offices at 220-A Adams SE.
+A planning committee has formed to work on the convening that will be held on Friday, November 16th at the Albuquerque Convention Center to kick off this initiative.
+The next planning meeting will be on Monday, October 15th from 1:30-3:00 pm at the BCCHC offices at 220-A Adams SE.
 If you are interested in participating in this planning process, please contact Marsha at firstname.lastname@example.org.